Janny52190790/Project/asgn6/README.md

-# Something I haven’t solved yet
+#Something I haven’t solved yet
-I couldn’t use stdin and stdout yet.
-But as soon as you gave the input and output to my encode.c and decode.c.
-It could encode and decode successflly.\
+It is really wired that I could not enqueue binary files but all other files are fine.

 # Assignment 6 - Huffman Coding
 Huffman coding is a method to reduce the size of data/message.